clux/shipcat/shipcat_cli/README.md

 There are also some cluster specific commands here that does not reduce much:

-- `clusterinfo` : cluster info from shipcat.conf for a region
+- `clusterinfo` : cluster info for a region
 - `vault-url` : the vault url for a region

 ### gdpr